Ranked Enumeration of Conjunctive Query Results: Related Work

 \section{Related Work}

 Top-k ranked enumeration of join queries has been studied extensively by the database community for both certain~\cite{li2005ranksql, qi2007sum, ilyas2004rank, li2005ranksql2} and uncertain databases~\cite{re2007efficient, zou2010finding}.
 Most of these works exploit the monotonicity property of scoring functions, building offline indexes and integrate the function into the cost model of the query optimizer in order to bound the number of operations required per answer tuple.
-We refer the reader to~\cite{ilyas2008survey} for a comprehensive survey of top-k processing techniques.
+We refer the reader to~\cite{ilyas2008survey} for a comprehensive survey of top-k processing techniques discovered prior to 2008.
 More recent work~\cite{chang2015optimal, gupta2014top} has focused on enumerating \emph{twig-pattern} queries over graphs.
 Our work departs from this line of work in two aspects: {\itshape(i)} use of novel techniques that use query decompositions and clever tricks to achieve strictly better space requirement and formal delay guarantees; {\itshape(ii)} our algorithms are applicable to arbitrary hypergraphs as compared to simple graph patterns over binary relations.
-Most closely related to our setting are~\cite{kimelfeld2006incrementally} and~\cite{ yang2018any}.
-Algorithm in~\cite{kimelfeld2006incrementally} is fundamentally different from ours.
-It uses an adaptation of Lawler-Murty's procedure to generate candidate output tuples which is also a source of inefficiency given that it ignores query structure.~\cite{yang2018any} presented a novel anytime algorithm for enumerating {\em homomorphic tree patterns} with worst case delay and space guarantees where the ranking function is sum of weights of input tuples that contribute to an output tuple.
-Their algorithm also generates candidate output tuples with different scores and sorts them via a priority queue.
-However, the candidate generation phase is expensive and can be improved substantially, as we show in this paper.
-Our algorithm also generalizes the approach of prior work that showed how to find $k$ shortest paths in a graph~\cite{eppstein1998finding} and may be useful to other problems in DP~\cite{roy2020crypt} and DGM~\cite{chowdhury2020data} where ranked enumeration is useful.
+Most closely related to our setting is~\cite{kimelfeld2006incrementally} and a line of work initiated by~\cite{yang2018any}.~\cite{kimelfeld2006incrementally} uses an adaptation of Lawler-Murty's procedure to incrementally computing ordered answers of full acyclic CQs.
+However, that work was mainly focused on studying the combined complexity of the problem.
+Further, since the goal was to obtain polynomial delay guarantees, the authors did not attempt to obtain the best possible delay guarantees.
+This line of work was further extended to parallel setting~\cite{golenberg2011optimizing} and also when the data is incomplete~\cite{kimelfeld2007combining}.